kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 ```
 CREATE NODE TABLE Paper(id INT64, feat FLOAT[768], year INT64, label DOUBLE, PRIMARY KEY(id));
 ```
-Suppoe your raw data is stored in npy formats where each column is represented as a numpy array on disk:
+Suppose your raw data is stored in npy formats where each column is represented as a numpy array on disk:
 "node_id.npy", "node_feat_f32.npy", "node_year.npy", "node_label.npy".
 You can now directly copy from npy files where each file is loaded to a column in `Paper` table as follows:
 ```